thierr26/thierr26.github.io/README.md

 ## General information

-This repository contains the files (mainly HTMl) of the "Personal Notes" website at http://thierr26.github.io.
+This repository contains the files (mainly HTML) of the "Personal Notes" website at http://thierr26.github.io.

 Those files have been build by [Sphinx](http://www.sphinx-doc.org) from sources